-The publication is very extensive: in four languages (Italian, Galician, Spanish, English), with a total of 396 pages, it includes 169 illustrations of large dimensions, including 20 previously unpublished works by Gilberto Zorio, all held together by a precious binding with 3-fold cover and phosphor silkscreened title.
-Divided into sections introduced by works and unpublished texts by the artist, the catalogue looks back over the main themes and materials in his research: the star, the canoe, the javelin, the voltaic arc, crucibles, Pyrex dishes, Dalmine pipes, microphones and lights.
-Completing the volume are an introductory essay by curator Gianfranco Maraniello, a previously unpublished text by Gilberto Zorio, institutional forewords by Lorenzo Sassoli de Bianchi (President of the MAMbo), Roberto Varela Fariña (Councillor with Responsibility for Culture and Tourism of the Xunta de Galicia) and Miguel von Hafe Pérez (Director of the CGAC) and an abundant bio-bibliography edited by Francesca Cattoi.
+The publication is extremely rich: four languages (Italian, Galician, Spanish, English), 396 pages, 169 large illustrations including 20 unpublished works by Gilberto Zorio, a precious binding with a tri-folding cover and a phosphor screen printed title.
+Each section opens with unpublished works and texts by the artist and the catalogue documents the main themes and materials of his research work: the star, the canoe, the javelin, the electric arc, the glass pots, the Pyrex containers, the Dalmine tubes, the microphones, the lights.
+The book is completed by an introductory essay written by the curator Gianfranco Maraniello, by an unpublished text by Gilberto Zorio and by an ample bio-bibliography curated by Francesca Cattoi.